 I keep coming back to the best price per TB that we have seen over the past more than month now being the 14TB segment.
 These are somewhat available in local Best Buy stores and very available online at prices that continue to move in the right direction and often under the sub-17/tb range and also a nice balance on density per drive for disk shelves and USB alike.
 All should be CMR and many have enterprise roots in a shucked variety.

-Check out our current prices on 14TB HDDs in our store https://shop.digitalspaceport.com
+Check for current prices on 14TB HDDs in our store https://shop.digitalspaceport.com

 This size drive is a great density but consistently is checking in at a higher price/tb than all but the 18tb segment.
 It makes sense in a certain frame of reference, optimizing space in a smaller footprint, but you want to keep an eye on the 512e variety which while a good performer for Chia applications may not have the highest performance of CMR tech in general.
 These drives were available pre-Chia in my local BestBuy and Fry’s, but of course Fry’s is no more now.
 They command a bit of premium for a good reason, at least in the non-512e variety.

-Check out our current prices on 16TB HDDs in our store https://shop.digitalspaceport.com
+Check for current prices on 16TB HDDs in our store https://shop.digitalspaceport.com

 These are huge!
 What is not to love?
 The price/TB.
 Density comes at a top end premium for good reason here, but most drives are enterprise rebranded in this segment.
 Do 18TB drives ever sell for “Cheap”?

-Check out our current prices on 18TB HDDs in our store https://shop.digitalspaceport.com
+Check for current prices on 18TB HDDs in our store https://shop.digitalspaceport.com